-Note that in iteration (3.45) r is adjusted along a random direction.
-This direction does not involve at all the gradient of F, only the gradient of the logarithm of the sampling distribution!
-As a result the iteration has a model-free character: we don't need to know the form of the function F as long as we have a simulator that produces the cost function value F(z) for any given z.
+Note that in iteration (3.48) r is adjusted along a random direction.
+This direction does not involve at all the gradient of F (even if it exists), only the gradient of the logarithm of the sampling distribution!
+As a result the iteration has a model-free character: we don't need to know the mathematical form of the function F as long as we have a simulator that produces the cost function value F(z) for any given z.
 This is also a major advantage offered by many random search methods.